 Using vinegar could not be simpler.
 All you need to do is spray it directly on to the affected area, or alternatively, spray the vinegar on to a rag and then apply it on the mould this way.
 Wait for around 15 minutes, do it again and then finish off by wiping the area clean with a damp rag.

-Again, the big advantage here is that vinegar is a natural, non-toxic cleaner and so perfectly safe to use in the home.
-On the downside, however, it can leave a slight (if temporary) odour, plus, more importantly, like baking soda, it can only really be trusted to tackle mild outbreaks.
+As with bicarbonate of soda, a major advantage here is that vinegar is a natural, non-toxic cleaner and is completely safe to use in the home.
+On the downside, however, it can leave a slight (if temporary) odour.
+More importantly, like baking soda, it can only really be trusted to tackle mild outbreaks.
 Serious cases of black mould will need something stronger, such as bleach or an off-the-shelf chemical product.
 Plus, of course, if your home remains damp due to poor ventilation, then the problem will eventually return, no matter how hard you scrub.
 A whole house ventilation system from Envirovent will ensure that the air in your home is always fresh and filtered, improving your wellbeing and keeping mould at bay.

 When faced with a black mould outbreak, a significant proportion of homeowners will automatically reach for the bleach.
 Such a tactic is understandable.
 The chlorine in bleach is highly effective in attacking the proteins making up the mould spores, killing them and other microbes.
 Without doubt, it's a highly effective means of getting rid of unsightly mould outbreaks and removing surrounding stains.

 If you do wish to try this tactic you need to be careful and protect yourself.
 Wear remember to wear thick clothes (you don't mind getting ruined), rubber gloves and a face guard as both the mould and bleach fumes can be dangerous to inhale.
 Start by mixing one part bleach with four parts water.
 Use a damp cloth gently scrub until the mould is gone.
 Once finished, dry the area well with a soft cloth.